Skip to main content

 6. Select + Create.

-7. Select the subscription the Key Vault is within, and other desired configuration.
+7. Select the subscription the Key Vault is in, and any other configuration options.

 8. Select Next.